cmk35/cmk35.github.io/research.md

 <br />
 Source: <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001961#sec017" target="_blank">S1 Movie</a> from our 2023 publication in PLoS Biology

+<em>Neurospora crassa</em> grows reasonably well without any carbon source or sugar supplied, and the circadian clock is functional with a reporter peak approximately every 24 hours (**A**, blue quantification line).
+However, feed <em>Neurospora</em> its favorite carbon source of table sugar, and much more / brighter biomass signal is produced (**B**, blue quantification line)!
+Fascinatingly, whether completely carbon-starved or consuming an all-candy diet, the circadian clock remains relatively constant due to circadian compensation.
+The Kelliher lab seeks to understand this phenomenon!

 ### Circadian-specific pool of a key kinase

 Fungal, insect, and mammalian circadian clocks exist at the level of individual cells.
 Within each cell, daily time is kept through a transcription-translation feedback loop (TTFL).
 The <em>Neurospora crassa</em> TTFL is composed of the White Collar Complex (WCC) and FREQUENCY (FRQ).
 WCC acts as a transcription factor to turn on the <em>frq</em> gene once per day.
 FRQ protein is made after a time delay, and FRQ physically interacts with a kinase called Casein Kinase I (CKI).
 Unlike your typical kinase-substrate interaction, FRQ and CKI seem to bind together very stably throughout the negative arm phase of the TTFL.
 FRQ, CKI, and a third complex member FRH then feed back to inhibit WCC activity in the nucleus and to stop new <em>frq</em> synthesis.